daaangdennis/CSCE435_Project_2024/Report.md

 4. Sam Zhang
 5. Dennis Dang

-Will communicate using Slack and everyone will be responsible for their algorithm and its requirements
+We will communicate using Slack and everyone will be responsible for their algorithm and its requirements.

 ## 2. Project topic
 Parallel Sorting Algorithms